anno-mods/AddCustomMusic/README.md

 - If so, trigger the Start Event
 - When leaving any session, fire the Stop Event
 - A lua script running in the background stops the music when exiting to the Main Menu

+If you have any questions, feel free to dm @Intetsch on Discord